benfl3713/DepartureBoard/README.md

 # Welcome

-This project is an angular website designed to present the UK train departures in a way similar to the led boards you find in stations accross the UK.
+This project is an angular website designed to present the UK and German train departures in a way similar to the led boards you find in stations accross the UK.
 For more info please see https://leddepartureboard.com

 ![](https://github.com/benfl3713/DepartureBoard/blob/master/DepartureBoardWeb/wwwroot/preview.png?raw=true)